jkalbhenn/module.js/README.md

 - Modules are not imported multiple times
 - Dependencies are loaded asynchronuously
+- Namespaces are used because at definition, all modules share the same toplevel namespace and there seems to be no other way to separate individual modules
+- Circular dependencies are not supported yet, but it may be possible to support it in the future to some extent

 ## License
-The module.js part of the code stands under a GPLv3 license. ``module.src.js`` contains comments for detailed licensing information.
+module.js part of the code: [GPL v3](http://www.gnu.org/licenses/gpl-3.0.txt) or later. ``module.src.js`` contains easily visible comments for detailed licensing information. module.js documentation including this text: [GFDL v1.3](http://www.gnu.org/licenses/fdl-1.3.txt) or later